 I don’t like the cold.
 I prefer to melt due to the heat, instead of wrapping myself in different layers of textiles, like a frozen onion.
 Now, if I am to give this a second thought, maybe that is also why most of the love stories start on warmth or heat and they end up the moment we put some extra clothes on.

-I have decided to sign down a simpler contract, for that hotel resort where I will peacefully rest my soul, by the time of retirement.
+I have decided to sign a simpler contract for that hotel resort where I will peacefully rest my soul, by the time I retire.
 Anyways, I have found just two offers in the religious prefix of the neighborhood where I live in.
-I could have chosen between a luxury residential complex, built somewhere in the Swiss Alps, named Heavenplex or something like that…and a residential district, somewhere below the Tropics, in a God forsaken place, HellPark or CauldronVille by the name of it… I can’t remember exactly.
+I could have chosen between a luxury residential complex, built somewhere in the Swiss Alps, named Heavenplex or something like that…and a residential district, somewhere below the Tropics, in a God forsaken place, HellPark or CauldronVille by its name… I can’t remember exactly.

 According to the bonus stipulated in the contract, my villa has already been arranged according to my needs, with a cauldron provided with loads of jets and bubbles, where I will be serving endless cups of tea with my friends, and the good part is that I will have plenty of time to spend in here to extend the dimensions of my property, according to paragraph number 27 of the convention.
 To add more pros than cons to my determination, I met a considerable amount of persons that had already bought a property there, by the time I had decided to sign the contract.
 Most of the people I know (in fact, almost everyone), had made the same decision as I did.
-That’s a pitty, because I hoped that at least at this point in my life, or afterlife, I would get rid of some of them.
+That’s a pity, because I hoped that at least at this point in my life, or afterlife, I would get rid of some of them.

 *people from the region of Oltenia, in Romania